eigenwallet/vision/content/index.md

   atomic swap implementation (called [_eigenswap_](eigenswap.html))
 - _eigenwallet_ provides network privacy with its first-class Tor support (using arti^[9])
-- _eigenwallet_ is platform-agnostic and works on Windows, Linux, macOS, iOS and Android
+- _eigenwallet_ is platform-agnostic and works on Windows, Linux, macOS and will work on iOS and Android
-- _eigenwallets_ form a peer-to-peer network between its users which we call the [_eigenweb_](eigenweb.html).
+- _eigenwallets_ will form a peer-to-peer network between its users which we call the [_eigenweb_](eigenweb.html).
-- _eigenwallet_ magically syncs itself across different devices using a protocol called _eigensync_.
+- _eigenwallet_ will magically sync itself across different devices using a protocol called _eigensync_.

 **_eigenwallet_** shares a tech stack with upcoming Monero tech (Rust + Libp2p).